RoughChop Logo

 Instructions

-3. In a medium bowl, whisk together the mayonnaise, ketchup, lemon juice, Worcestershire sauce, sweet paprika, kosher salt, and black pepper until smooth.
+1. In a medium bowl, whisk the mayonnaise, ketchup, white vinegar, sugar, Worcestershire sauce, hot sauce, kosher salt, and black pepper until smooth.